paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-098-trust-fund-code.md

 The Dingell-Johnson Sport Fish Restoration Act, referred to in subsec. (b)(2)(A), is act Aug.
 9, 1950, ch.
 658, 64 Stat.
 430, also known as the Federal Aid in Fish Restoration Act and the Fish Restoration and Management Projects Act, which is classified generally to chapter 10B (§ 777 et seq.) of Title 16, Conservation.
 For complete classification of this Act to the Code, see Short Title note set out under [section 777 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section777&num=0&edition=prelim) and Tables.

-The date of the enactment of the FAST Act, referred to in subsec. (b)(2)(A) to (C), is the date of enactment of Pub.
-L. 114–94, which was approved Dec.
-4, 2015.
+The date of the enactment of the Continuing Appropriations Act, 2021 and Other Extensions Act, referred to in subsec. (b)(2)(A) to (C), is the date of enactment of Pub.
+L. 116–159, which was approved Oct.
+1, 2020

 Section 7404(d) of the Transportation Equity Act for the 21st Century, referred to in subsec. (b)(2)(B), is classified to [section 777g–1(d) of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section777g–1/d&num=0&edition=prelim), Conservation.